 The Museum of Contemporary Art, Sydney

 Tucked away between Circular Quay and the Rocks district, this quiet building certainly isn’t the most obvious thing that tourists might stumble upon when visiting Sydney.
 It is, however, a wonderful way to while away any afternoon.
-The poignancy and sheer oddity of many of it’s exhibitions is striking, and it was this mix of shock and astonishment that really impressed me.
-Definitely worth a look.
+The poignancy and sheer oddity of many of it’s exhibitions is striking, and it was this mix of shock and astonishment that impressed me.
+Again, it’s free.

 .